- Major structural, envelope and base building improvements to two historic, dilapidated buildings

 - Private and public funds with some of the project procured in accordance with Chapter 149A regulations in coordination with Mass Development

-General Electric is developing a new campus along the Fort Point Channel, shifting its 800-employee operation to South Boston.
-The new campus will consist of approximately 388,700 sq. ft. of gross floor area in three buildings.
-Two of the buildings at 5-6 Necco Court, known as North Point, will make up approximately 95,400 sq. ft. of the campus gross floor area.
+General Electric (GE) is developing a new campus along the Fort Point Channel in Boston’s Seaport comprised of two historic brick-and-beam buildings at 5 and 6 Necco Court that once housed the New England Confectionery Company (NECCO).
 Originally built in 1907, these buildings are being completely restored to productive use after being largely vacant and unkempt for decades.

-The upper levels of North Point will host GE offices and internal GE Maker Space, with the ground floor hosting Brilliant Labs classrooms, public Maker Space and a waterfront bistro.
-Large folding glass partitions will be integrated into the ground level facing the new GE Plaza in addition to a public, pedestrian-only area that will invite the community into the bistro and Brilliant Labs and allow greater access to the waterfront.
+The upper levels of North Point will host offices for up to 280 people as well as internal GE makerspace, with the ground floor hosting Brilliant Labs classrooms, public makerspace and a waterfront bistro.
+Large folding glass partitions will be integrated into the ground level facing the new GE Plaza in addition to a pedestrian-only area that will allow greater access to the waterfront for the public.

-The scope of work includes structural, envelope and base building improvements to meet seismic code with new concrete cores, repair of the load bearing masonry exterior walls and the installation of a new roof, windows, and elevators.
-The Brick Buildings will be connected by a glass atrium forming the main lobby to the complex.
+The scope of work includes structural, envelope and base building improvements to meet seismic code with new concrete cores, repair of the load-bearing masonry exterior walls and the installation of a new roof, windows and elevators.
+The brick buildings are connected by a new glass atrium forming the main lobby to the complex.

-The overall campus will be built in adherence with the new, more stringent version of the United States Green Building Council’s LEED rating system—version 4, as well as GE’s internal wellness program, HealthAhead and the principles of the WELL Building Standard.
+The campus is being built in adherence with LEED V4 as well as GE’s internal wellness program, HealthAhead and the principles of the WELL Building Standard.

 Among the steps we’re taking to ensure the building is resilient and can withstand extreme weather events include: